“Agile,” Iterative, Its Difference, and the Future

 Agile methods prioritize a lot of new values.
 Reactiveness and dynamism, for one.
 Customer-centric design, freeform dialogue, and modest goals also come to mind.
 Iterative processing enables such an approach.
 It does not exclusively define it, however.

 A few questions spring to mind when enterprises phase into agile processing.
 What restructuring is taking place?
 Are teams of developers suddenly “scrum?”
 And if so, what exactly do they accomplish each “sprint?”
 Jumbling terminology is a far cry from adhering to agile methods.
 This is also among the first traps when transitioning.

 It does not matter if we call team members “scrum,” “employees,” or “cogs.”
-What does matter is how they workers together.
-Is dialogue more freeform?
+What does matter is how they work together.
+Is dialogue more free form?
 How strict are roles?
 Who can they talk with?
 What focus is put on customer demand?
 This is what matters, not empty designations or titles.

 Iterative W/O Agile: A Potential Compromise

 Accessibility is the cornerstone of usability.
-Traditional corporate silos need to rectify themselves with the reality of current markets…but that does not mean relying on a production model specialized for software.
+Traditional corporate silos need to rectify themselves with the reality of current markets…but that does not mean relying on a production model specific to software.